 Week 1: Texans at Chargers (video) Post updated: The league has stated the rule was incorrectly applied (see below).
 The Competition Committee looked at a specific instance of dangerous play at the request of players: the vulnerability of the center when he is performing a long snap for a field goal kick.

-https://youtu.be/aGffYc5eXnA September 10, 1978: Raiders at Chargers Ken Stabler deliberately (his own admission and for those who have eyes) fumbled the ball forward, and carnival-like antics by the Raiders propelled the ball towards a game-winning touchdown at the end of the game.
-The next offseason, such an advance was made illegal.
-Now, a player who fumbles the ball inside
+https://youtu.be/aGffYc5eXnA Sept.
+10, 1978 Raiders at Chargers Quarterback Ken Stabler deliberately (his own admission and for those who have eyes) fumbled the ball forward, and carnival-like antics by the Oakland Raiders propelled the ball towards an end-zone recovery.
+The game-winning touchdown over the San Diego Chargers counted as the clock expired.
+The play

 Click the image to enlarge.
 It is time to kick off the new football season!
 Here are some numbers for all of the zebra watchers out there.
 Enjoy!
 Designed and researched by Ben Austro.
 Sources: NFL Record and Fact Book (2013, 2008, 2000); Pro-Football-Reference.com (Coleman, Freeman, McKinnely); Football Zebras, "Officiating crews for the